 Mom's Recipe Scrapbooks (1920s)

-This old fashioned candy apple recipe makes a shiny bright red candied apple similar to the ones you see at the fall fairs.
+This old fashioned candy apple recipe makes a shiny bright red candied apple similar to the ones you see at the traditional fall fairs throughout the United States and Canada.

 Two cups granulated sugar, one-half cup light corn syrup, one-quarter cup water, red food coloring, one-half teaspoon cinnamon flavoring, twelve red apples, twelve wooden skewers.